jessonfoo/homebrew-desc/README.md

 I started this project with the descriptions from the [MacPorts](http://www.macports.org/) ports tree.
-I also used the [Debian](http://www.debian.org/) package descriptions to fill in many missing descriptions.
-I have edited both sources in many cases for consistency and length.
+I also used the [Debian](http://www.debian.org/) package descriptions.
+In both cases, I edited many items for consistency and length.

 The following people have also contributed to the project: